 |Shuttle run 300yds||60–80 seconds|

-Max points is 100 points if you ace everything.
-You can still pass with as little as 40 points.
+The max points is 100 points if you ace everything.
+You still can pass with as little as 40 points.
 You must pass all events to pass the test.
 Give it a try and see where you stand.
-Practice and your weaknesses and think your way through this test as you can arrange to best fit your optimal scoring potential.
-The interesting thing about this test is you can arrange the events in any order you wish.
+Practice your weaknesses and think your way through this test.
+The interesting thing about this test is that you can arrange the events in any order you wish.
 Get creative and develop your own strategy for better performance.
 The test can be broken up into two sessions or challenge yourself and go for all events in one long testing session.